Produce a project that is the equivalent of 500 words (2 pages, double spaced) that demonstrates:

 A note on submission dates

-I strongly encourage use of Discord in the general chat area for this project.
+I strongly encourage use of the questions discussion board on D2L and reviewing the discussion boards for the appetizers, which contain many sources.
 While your projects will be unique to you, the challenges you face and overcome will be useful to all to observe.
 As usual, I’ll answer all inquiries in whatever form they come (email, phone, DM, general chat, carrier pigeon, SMS, etc.)